 Your place of employment can sometimes feel like a battlefield.
 You may have certain coworkers you strictly avoid, while others you pair up with at the first opportunity.
-Then, there are coworkers that fall somewhere in the middle: they may seem friendly, when really they are your enemies.
-Watch out for these people, as they can be bad news for your personal and professional life.
+Then, there are coworkers that fall somewhere in the middle: they may seem friendly, when really they can be just that.

 Ambitious Arnold can seem like your greatest fan at first – then he slowly begins to cross the line into a frenemy.
 Arnold is that coworker who constantly says how much he admires your work, while secretly making plans to take your position or become your higher-up.
 He is ambitiously trying to seal his position in the office, regardless of where that leaves you.
 Keep your eye on Arnold, and make sure what he says to you matches what he does.
 Otherwise, his cutthroat nature could mean losing your spot in the office hierarchy.

 Negative Nellie in the office is the coworker who always manages to find – and almost seems to delight in – the negative aspects of everything.
 She often complains about hours, pay, other coworkers, bosses, the weather – anything and everything.
 If you try to point out the upside, Nellie surely has a way to refute you.
 Don’t join Nellie in her whining ways.
 Instead, keep your distance so your boss doesn’t associate the two of you together.
 Nellie can wallow in drama, crises, and sorrow while you focus on making positive changes.